Devolutions/PAM-Providers/Propagation-Scripts/Download-and-import.md

 - Go to the folder [Propagation-Scripts/templates](./templates)
 - Get the template corresponding to your needs

-As much as possible, you should find specific assistance for each of the available templates referenced on the template help page.
+You will find specific assistance for each of the available templates referenced on the template help page.

 ## Importing a template file